sematext/docs/docs/experience/faq.md

 <a name="multiple-domain" href="multiple-domain" class="faq-questions"><strong>Can I send data from a different domain?</strong></a>

 Depending on your plan, you may be able to send data from multiple domains at the same time.
-If your pricing plan supports more than one domain, just setup the script on additional domains and your data should appear shortly in Experience.
+If your pricing plan supports more than one domain, just set up the script on additional domains and your data should appear shortly in Experience.